dkosmari/Papaya-HUD/README.md

  - Current time, console uptime, game play time.

  - Frames per second.

- - Screen resolution.
+ - Screen resolution (TV / GamePad.)

- - CPU utilization, for all 3 PowerPC cores, and the ARM core.
+ - CPU utilization, for all 3 PowerPC cores, and the ARM core (optional.)
+   > **Note:** reading ARM core utilization might reduce the frame rate in games that
+     already have frame rate issues.

  - GPU utilization.
-Note: this will lower the frame rate for some games.
+   > **Note:** this might reduce frame rate in some games.

- - Network profile (WiFi SSID, Ethernet, or none).
+ - Network profile (WiFi SSID, Ethernet, or none.)

  - Network bandwidth.

  - Filesystem performance.

+ - Audio mode (mono, stereo, surround, and frequency.)

- - Audio details.
+ - Audio utilization.
+   > **Note:** this might lower frame rate in some games.

  - Button presses per second.

- - Battery level.
+ - Controller battery level.

 You can also use a button shortcut to toggle the HUD on or off.
 By default it's **TV + L** on the gamepad, but you can change it in the plugin config menu (**L + DOWN + SELECT**).